snowplow/documentation/docs/understanding-tracking-design/defining-the-data-to-collect-with-data-poducts/api/index.md

 `**POST** ​/api​/msc​/v1​/organizations/{organizationId}/data-products/v1`

 The request body is mandatory and should be in JSON format.
-Here’s an example of how the request body might look:

-The request body is mandatory and should be in JSON format.
 The minimum payload would be a JSON with only the `name` of the data product.
 There rest of the fields are optional and not required on creation.
 Example: